-The company has a credit risk exposure with two receivables which as at 30 June 2022 owed the company \$17,929 (32% of trade receivables) (2021: three receivables \$21,853 (43% of trade receivables)).
-These receivables are outside their terms of trade and an impairment was made as at 30 June 2022 (2021: all of these receivables were outside of their terms of trade and an impairment was made as at 30 June 2021).
+The company has a credit risk exposure with one receivable which as at 30 June 2023 owed the company \$2,962 (5% of trade receivables) (2022: two receivables \$17,929 (32% of trade receivables)).
+This receivable is outside their terms of trade and an impairment was made as at 30 June 2023 (2022: all of these receivables were outside of their terms of trade and an impairment was made as at 30 June 2022).
 There are no guarantees against these receivables but management closely monitors the receivables balance on a monthly basis and is in regular contact with these receivables to mitigate risk.